An investor that follows a strategy of dollar-cost averaging simply invests into the market on a regular basis.

-The benefit is that the investor can take advantage of a range of prices – they can invest when prices are both low and high.
-This results in an average investment price that is lower than just investing all at once.
+The benefit of dollar-cost averaging is that the investor can take advantage of a range of prices – they can invest when prices are both low and high.
+This results in an average investment price that is lower than just investing all of their money at once.

-The stock market is often unpredictable and investors can make mistakes with timing, but dollar-cost averaging removes these risks as investments are made regularly, whether prices are low or high.
+The stock market is often unpredictable and investors can make mistakes with timing, but dollar-cost averaging reduces these risks as investments are made regularly, regardless of whether prices are thought to be low or high.